kunavich/demo/README.md

 is forbidden to update existing limits;
 6. At the client's request, return a list of transactions that have exceeded the limit, indicating the limit that has been exceeded (date of setting, limit amount, currency (USD)).

+TODO
+1) use JOIN in transactionalService
+2) transactional leading zero or out of int problem
+3) problem with Unix time